bwsw/sj-platform/SJDocs/source/Tutorial.rst

 For the Example Task
 """"""""""""""""""""""

-For solving an example task, we will upload the following configurations via REST:
+For solving the example task, we will upload the following configurations via REST:

 - session.timeout - Use when connecting to zookeeper in milliseconds (usually when we are dealing with t-streams consumers/producers and kafka streams)